 HEML is an open-source markup language for building a responsive email that looks good across different client devices.
 Coders who are familiar with HTML and CSS will feel right at home using HEML.

 “A framework that makes responsive email easy”

 MJML is a markup language.
-They have an open source server that generates high-quality responsive HTML for emails.
+They have an open-source server that generates high-quality responsive HTML for emails.

-You can write fully compliant HTML markup that can be used with different ESPs.
+You can write a fully compliant HTML markup that can be used with different ESPs.
 You can try it live online and see if it fits your needs.

 Finding the Best Email HTML Builder

 There is a choice of multiple drag and drop email editors online.
-But you don’t have to try them all now that you know what to look for: high-quality responsive email templates, compatibility, usability and integration features.
+But you don’t have to try them all now that you know what to look for: high-quality responsive email templates, compatibility, usability, and integration features.

 If you are a total newbie in email marketing, you can pretty much start with any software from this list, to get a feel of what it’s actually like to use an email builder.
 And if you have knowledge in HTML, don’t be afraid to test out one of the email builders that supports HTML editing.

 There’s always room for improvement and of course your email design and code quality are essential parts of your recipe for success.

 Further reading on emailvendorselection.com.
 Be sure to check out our review of 15+ best online course platforms, 75 Lead generation tools overview and our recent guide to email marketing in ecommerce.